Simple Horseradish Sauce

 Horseradish roots will last much longer if left unpeeled and unprocessed.
 I haven’t explored this much, but the general consensus seems to be that horseradish untouched in root form will last roughly a year.

-Have you ever made horseradish?
+Have you ever made this simple horseradish sauce?
 Do you enjoy horseradish as a compliment to specific foods?
 Tell me your thoughts in the comments!
 Check out my other condiment and sauce recipes!

 The Cooking Wife is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, at no added cost to you.